samba-thon/kohls-homepage-clone/README.md

 ## Notes

-- This is an educational project using placeholder branding ("khol's")
+- This is an educational project
 - Product images are sourced from Kohl's media server
 - All styling is custom CSS without external frameworks
 - No JavaScript functionality implemented